Why is my Dog Anxious as I Get Ready to Leave?

 Departure cues will be different depending on the routine of the family, but there is always something different that people do when they’re going out without the dog, as opposed to when the dog will be coming along.

 Dogs who see a pattern in these departure cues will start to exhibit anxiety when they see these departure behaviors being performed, even if it’s well before the owner actually walks out the door.
 The correlation between an owner wearing work clothes and leaving the house without the dog becomes strongly entrenched, and that association causes anxiety.
-The daily routine of dog/owner separations becomes a signal that tells the dog to start their anxiety.

 Departure cues in the dog separation anxiety training plan